 Even seeing both environmental minuses and economic pluses at the same time would be very significant progress.
 It would force us all to grapple with the tradeoffs.
 Unfortunately, as risk communication expert David Ropeik has rightly argued, people tend to focus on one or the other, framing the fracking controversy in terms of either its economic benefits or its environmental risks.
 Ropeik attributes this one-sidedness largely to the fact that “the human brain is lazy.”
 According to Ropeik, “we hear a few initial facts, and based on how the issue is first presented via those early partial clues, we quickly form our judgment….
 We rarely seek out more information.”
 So millions of Americans whose first exposure to the controversy was the anti-fracking documentary Gasland, for example, see the issue through the lens of fracking’s environmental drawbacks, and therefore tend to ignore its economic benefits.

 An even bigger source of the one-sidedness, Ropeik suggests, is “cultural cognition.”
 Here Ropeik makes use of the four archetypes promulgated by Mary Douglas and Aaron Wildavsky in their influential 1983 book, Risk and Culture: An Essay on the Selection of Technical and Environmental Dangers.
 Douglas and Wildavsky claimed it was possible to predict which technologies people would embrace and which they would reject as too risky by categorizing them culturally as either egalitarian, communitarian/collectivist, individualistic, or hierarchical.
 Ropeik says egalitarians and communitarians tend to oppose fracking, while individualists and hierarchists tend to support it.
-A recent study link is to a PDF file confirmed one of these hypotheses: Egalitarians do tend to oppose fracking.
+A recent study confirmed one of these hypotheses: Egalitarians do tend to oppose fracking.
 The study found no significant relationship between individualism and support.
 It didn’t test the other two cultural archetypes.

 Framing is a universal psychological phenomenon.
 And the one-sidedness Ropeik points to isn’t unique to fracking.
 It is characteristic of nearly all risk-versus-benefit controversies.
 Once people decide a technology is unacceptably risky, they tend to ignore or disparage its benefits, rather than regretting that the risks make those benefits sadly unattainable.
 Similarly, once people decide a technology is too good to pass up, they tend to ignore or disparage its risks, rather than claiming that the risks are real but the benefits make those risks worth taking.
 You don’t have to be a fan of Douglas and Wildavsky’s cultural theory of risk (I’m not) to agree that most people are disposed to focus on either a technology’s risks or its benefits, and that it’s hard to get them to acknowledge both and make tough judgments about the tradeoffs.